z0rr0Day/MyBeautifulSeedbox/README.md

 ## Disclamer

 Please be aware that it is essential to abide by the law regarding downloading and streaming of content.
-Any illegal use of films and series is strictly prohibited.
+Any illegal use of movies and tv shows is strictly prohibited.

 ## Apps